Welcome to today's edition of the Rush 24-7 podcast.

 So he's certainly sharing information.

-Zybazaar, that's that thing in the Netherlands, isn't it?
+That's that thing in the Netherlands, isn't it?

-He's he's reined back on that.
+He's reigned back on that now.

 It wasn't necessarily the work of the Chinese government.

-But it is interestingly, it is an interesting phenomenon.
+But it is, interestingly, it is an interesting phenomenon.

 This is from this week's Toronto Sun, Toronto, Ontario.